 Although federally the three-year expiry has been abolished, there are still requirements for updating your SDSs if you sell within Canada.
 If new significant data is obtained, the SDS must be updated to include this new information.
 Information considered significant new data could include but is not limited to new carcinogen data.
 Any change that impacts the classification of the product as a whole would be considered significant.

 In addition to new significant data, some provinces are requesting that a new SDS be prepared every three years even though federally it is no longer a requirement.
 WorkSafeBC for example is requesting that an SDS continue to be updated every three years to ensure compliance.
 When an SDS is three years old, an employer must obtain an up-to-date SDS from the supplier.

 Saskatchewan, Yukon, The North West Territories, and Nunavut are also requiring updated SDSs every three years.

 If you intend to sell to these provinces, be sure to keep your SDSs up-to-date.

 Is there anything else to consider with respect to SDSs in Canada?

 At this point in time, Canada is looking to adopt version 7 of the regulations.
 The current regulatory initiative: Amendments to the Hazardous Products Regulations to align with the 7th revised edition of the Globally Harmonized System of Classification and Labelling of Chemicals (GHS) has been put forward as part of the Regulatory Plan for 2018-2020.

-Under the Regulatory Cooperation Council (RCC) Joint Action Plan, Canada and the US have committed to align and synchronize implementation of common classification and labeling requirements.
+Under the Regulatory Cooperation Council (RCC) Joint Action Plan, Canada, and the US have committed to align and synchronize the implementation of common classification and labeling requirements.